Home / Blog

 To minimize side effects and ensure the best results, medical providers recommend following these aftercare tips:

-• Avoid sun and high heat exposure for several days.
+• Avoid sun and heat exposure for several days.

 • Avoid strenuous exercise for 24-48 hours.